Bio Miracle Bokutte Upa: Chinese version

 An unlicensed version for the Famicom was released in China under the name Crayon Xiao xin (蠟筆小新 Làbǐ xiǎo xīn, Crayon Shin-chans Chinese title), in which the playable character is replaced with Shinnosuke Nohara, the star of the series.

 Mobile phone version

 In 2006, Bio Miracle Bokutte Upa was released for mobile phones.

 Virtual Console

-The Family Computer Disk System version was released on the Wii's Virtual Console in Japan on June 3, 2008, in North America on June 9, 2008, and in Europe on August 29, 2008.
+The Family Computer Disk System version was released on the Wii's Virtual Console in 2008, for Japan and North America in June and in Europe on August 29.
 The Wii Virtual Console release was the only official release of the game outside Japan.

-It was released for the Nintendo 3DS's Virtual Console in Japan on February 19, 2014.

-It was also released for the Nintendo Wii U's Virtual Console in Japan on July 15, 2015.
+The game was released for the Nintendo 3DS's and Wii U's Virtual Console in Japan in February 2014 and July 2015, respectively.

 Other appearances

-Upa has many guest appearances in other Konami games.
+Upa has many guest appearances in other Konami games: